-Arnold Schwarzenegger Rips Trump As “Meshugana” For Climate Position
+Arnold Schwarzenegger Rips Trump As ‘Meshugana’ For Climate Position

 This week, Schwarzenegger delivered a speech in Katowice, Poland, in which he assailed the president for pulling out of the Paris Climate Agreement, as well as not taking the issue seriously.

 “If we would’ve never started in that direction and used other technology, we’d be much better off,” Schwarzenegger said in the speech, which he delivered at a United Nations climate conference, as reported by ABC News.
-He also called the president meshugana (Yiddish for “crazy”), and pointed out that many U.S. institutions are still following the protocols put forward in the Paris accords, even if the federal government has pulled out of it.
+He also called the president “meshugana” (Yiddish for “crazy”) and pointed out that many U.S. institutions are still following the protocols put forward in the Paris accords, even if the federal government has pulled out of it.

 “Our financial institutions are in, our academic institutions are still in, the governors and the mayors are still in,” he said.
 Of course, it wouldn’t be a Schwarzenegger political speech without a reference to his movie career, as he stated that he wishes he could go back in time like his cyborg character in the Terminator movies in order to reverse the effects of climate change.